azusapacificuniversity/Use-Fluentd/README.md

 8. [Use-Fluentd](https://github.com/azusapacificuniversity/Use-Fluentd/blob/main/Use-Fluentd.psd1)

 ## Installing Fluentd
 In order to properly run the Install-Fluentd module, Powershell 5.1 must be [installed](https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/wmf/setup/install-configure?view=powershell-7).
 Now we can start installing the module and installing Fluentd
 1. In Powershell run this command to install the necessary modules
 > TODO
 2. Run the install module with your server information. *This is just an example*
-> Install-FluentdClient -Server 192.168.1.40 -Servername fluentd-02 -Tag "it.winevt.raw" Port 7777
+> Install-FluentdClient -Server 192.168.1.40 -Servername fluentd-02 -Tag "it-winevt.raw" Port 7777

 After installation, Fluentd should be up and running.
 ### Configure Fluentd